DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ```

 ![](SAR-Pneumonia_files/figure-html/unnamed-chunk-20-1.png)<!-- -->

-CPM, NUT, DEP, NBI, CVV and VAC show bivariate spatial autocorrelation with SMR.
-We will consider these variables in the SAR modeling as they can contribute to explaining our dependent variable.
+CPM, NUT, DEP, NBI and CVV show bivariate spatial autocorrelation with SMR.
+We consider these variables in the SAR modeling as they can contribute to explaining our dependent variable.

 ## Local Analysis

 As we see in the global analysis, such statistics (Moran’s I, Geary's C) are designed to identify global spatial autocorrelation (clustering).
 Such clustering is a characteristic of the complete spatial pattern and does not provide an indication of the location of the clusters.

 Local analysis allows to assess the spatial correlation of each location with its local neighboorhood.
-For this analysis, we will use the Local Spatial Autocorrelation via the Moran's I and the Getis Ord statistic.
+For this analysis, we use the Local Spatial Autocorrelation via the Moran's I and the Getis Ord statistic.

 The global Moran's I informed us of local spatial autocorrelation in the study period.
 However, it does not determine the existence of clusters of high/low values.